 The Bean Bag

-The next time you go to the store for fresh supply of coffee beans, don’t grab a throwaway paper bag—fill up The Bean Bag instead!
-With The Bean Bag (patent pending), you get a thoughtfully-crafted, American-made, reusable, fabric container specifically designed to transport your coffee beans or freshly ground coffee from the store to your home or office.
-The Bean Bag replaces that drab brown paper bag sitting on your counter with soft-but-durable cotton in a design of your choice, from the elegant cappuccino-colored Pour Over to the outrageous beefcakes on Hot Drink.
+The next time you go to the store for a fresh supply of coffee beans, don’t grab a throw-away paper bag—fill up The Bean Bag instead!
+With The Bean Bag (pat. pending), you get a thoughtfully-crafted, U.S.-made, reusable, fabric container specifically designed to transport your coffee beans or freshly ground coffee from the store to your home or office.
+The Bean Bag replaces that drab brown paper bag sitting on your counter with soft-but-durable cotton in a design of your choice, from the elegant Espresso Logo Bag to our hand-woven Guatemalan textile bags.

-Buy yours now in our online store.
 The Bean Bag makes a great gift for your favorite coffee-drinker.
 The Bean Bag also fits as a sleeve over a standard one-pound coffee bag.
+And it can be filled with dry goods, too – rice, beans, pasta.

 Wondering how to store your coffee beans to keep them fresh?
 You want to maximize the flavor of your beans from first cup to last, so take a quick look at how much coffee you go through in two weeks and set that as the maximum amount of coffee to load into The Bean Bag.

-You go to the grocery store at least once a week, right?
-Instead of buying more coffee than you need for the week and storing it in the freezer, it is a better idea to buy a smaller amount once every week or two weeks during your regular shopping trip.
+You may go to the grocery store about once a week, maybe twice.
+Instead of buying a month’s worth of coffee beans and storing them in the freezer, consider buying a smaller amount every week or two weeks during your regular shopping trip.

 I know, I know, you’ve been buying more coffee beans at a time because you don’t want to waste a paper bag each time.
 That’s why The Bean Bag is the perfect solution to your dilemma.
-We’ve got quite a lot of customers who buy two Bean Bags.
-One is on the counter with beans and the other is folded up in their grocery bag.
-Each week, or every other week, they buy fresh beans just as the bag on the counter is almost empty.
+Most of our customers buy two Bean Bags.
+One is on the counter with beans or ground coffee and the other is folded up in their grocery bag.
+Each week, or every other week, they buy fresh coffee just as the bag on the counter is almost empty.
 They trade out the bags, with the just-emptied bag going into the grocery bag, ready for next week’s shopping trip.

-Coffee experts agree: you should never, ever store your beans in a paper bag in the freezer.
-If you must freeze, place the beans in an air-tight container and then put them in the frig or freezer.
-The Bean Bag can go straight into that storage container before you place your beans into the ol’ icebox.
+Coffee experts agree: you should never, ever store your coffee in a paper bag in the freezer.
+Even the plastic lining – or a plastic coffee bag – will not keep it fresh.
+If you must freeze, place the beans or ground coffee in an air-tight container and put that in the fridge or freezer.
+The Bean Bag can go straight into that storage container before you place it into the ol’ icebox.

 Here’s a link to some beautiful coffee canisters on etsy.